 \section{Introduction}

-Synthesizing controllers for dynamical systems subject to uncertainty is in general a challenging task.
-The rise of control barrier functions (CBFs) \cite{wielandallgower2007cbf,ames2017control,rauscher2016constrained,cortez2019cbfmechsys}, a tool proven to be effective for enabling safety and stabilization objectives online via quadratic programs (QPs), has contributed significantly to the state-of-the art in the field.
-However, utilizing an uncertain or inaccurate system model for control synthesis may lead to safety violations.
-As such, control engineers often seek to compensate for model uncertainty in one of the following ways: by taking a robust approach \cite{xu2015robustness,jankovic2018robustcbf,kolathaya2019isscbf}, assuming some worst-case bound on the perturbation to the system dynamics; by using adaptive techniques \cite{Taylor2019aCBF,Lopez2020racbf,Zhao2020robustQP}, defining parameter-adaptation laws according to which estimates of unknown system parameters are modified online; or by employing learning algorithms \cite{taylor2020learning,khan2020gaussianCBFs,Jagtap2020unknown}, using data to learn a representation of system behavior.

-Categorically, these approaches to safe control design possess both strengths and weaknesses.
-In the context of safety-critical systems, robust-CBFs (rCBFs) \cite{jankovic2018robustcbf} protect against bounded perturbations to the system dynamics in exchange for conservatism.
-Controllers designed using adaptive-CBFs (aCBFs) and parameter estimators may adjust quickly to changes in the system dynamics online, but can lead to undesirable chattering \cite{Taylor2019aCBF} or require strict assumptions on persistently excited (PE) signals in the system dynamics \cite{Na2015robotic}.
-And while learning-based control algorithms have found success empirically in certain scenarios, they lack guarantees of safety and stabilization \cite{khan2020gaussianCBFs}.
-In this paper, we seek to design a control framework that leverages the fast reactivity of adaptation-based controllers and the strong robustness properties of rCBFs to guarantee the following: 1) that uncertainty represented by a class of additive, parameter-affine perturbations in the system dynamics is learned within a finite time independent of the initial parameter estimates, and 2) that the system trajectories remain safe at all times.
-Integral to our proposed framework is the notion of fixed-time stability.
+Synthesizing safe controllers for dynamical systems under uncertainty is challenging.
+The rise of control barrier functions (CBFs) \cite{ames2017control}, a model-based tool for synthesizing safety with stabilization objectives online via quadratic programs (QPs), has advanced the state-of-the art in the field.
+However, inaccurate system models may cause safety violations in CBF-based control.
+Typically, model uncertainty is compensated for either by 1) taking a robust approach \cite{xu2015robustness,jankovic2018robustcbf}, assuming a worst-case bound on system perturbations; by 2) using adaptive techniques \cite{Taylor2019aCBF,Lopez2020racbf,Zhao2020robustQP}, updating estimates of unknown system parameters online; or by 3) employing learning algorithms \cite{taylor2020learning,Jagtap2020unknown}, using data to learn a representation of system behavior.
+Categorically, these approaches possess both strengths and weaknesses: robust controllers protect against bounded perturbations in exchange for conservatism; adaptation-based parameter estimators adjust to changes in the system dynamics online, but often require persistently excited (PE) signals; and while learning algorithms have found empirical success, they often lack guarantees of safety or stabilization.
+This paper proposes a control framework that leverages the reactivity of adaptation and the protection of robust control to guarantee that 1) a class of additive, parameter-affine perturbations to the system dynamics is learned within a finite time, and 2) the system trajectories remain safe at all times despite model uncertainty.
+Integral to the proposed framework is the notion of fixed-time stability.